tminus109/foundation/wanderer/instructions/readme.md

 testBoxY = 300;
 }

-Set the size of your draw board:
+Set the size of your draw gameFrame:

 setPreferredSize(new Dimension(720, 720));
 setVisible(true);